Tangible value sustainability

 Reporting can be powerful but easily becomes counterproductive if it is unfocused, voluminous, disorganized, manipulable, obfuscatory, or otherwise lacks rigor.
 We believe that sustainability reporting should focus heavily on performance measurement and should include subjective information only as necessary to support understanding and evaluation of performance data.

-The more investors and companies evaluate actual sustainability performance, the more they encourage efficient and high-impact sustainability efforts over glossy photos, cosmetic policies, and attractive but sub-optimally effective programs, and the more they capitalize on the long-term financial benefits sustainability provides.
+The more investors and companies evaluate actual sustainability performance, the more they encourage efficient, profitable, impactful sustainability efforts over glossy photos, cosmetic policies, and attractive but sub-optimally effective programs, and the more they capitalize on the long-term financial benefits sustainability provides.

 Utilize long-termism to strengthen your organization: sara@schoensustain.com

-In order to perform its function, sustainability needs to change corporate behavior and practices.
-It is also extraordinarily cross-functional, insider-outsider, and on both the dance floor and the balcony.
-These unique traits make sustainability a fast-track to address organizational issues, tensions, and opportunities to improve effectiveness and profitability in unexpected ways, far beyond what is typically thought of as the scope of sustainability.
+Sustainability is extraordinarily cross-functional, insider-outsider, and on both the dance floor and the balcony.
+These unique traits position sustainability as a powerful tool to uncover and address organizational issues, tensions, and opportunities to improve effectiveness and profitability in unexpected ways, far beyond what is typically thought of as the scope of sustainability.

-Sustainability can increase organizational fitness, adaptability, innovation, relevance, and worker and customer engagement.
-It can be used to drive organizational redesign around the activities that create the most business and societal value.
+Sustainability can increase organizational fitness, adaptability, innovation, relevance, and talent and customer engagement.
+It can be used to drive organizational redesign around the activities that create the most business and societal/reputational value.

 Approaching sustainability as strategic change management maximizes organizational, financial, environmental, and other societal benefit.
 Thorough systems thinking yields high-quality solutions for efficient, impactful, and lasting change.